bitwarden/helm-charts/charts/self-host/README.md

 - installationid
 - installationkey
 - smtpusername
-- smtpusername
 - smtppassword
 - yubicoclientid
-- yubicoclientid
 - yubicokey
 - sapassowrd __*OR*__ dbconnectionstring if using external SQL

-Follow [Use AWS Secrets Manager secrets in Amazon Elastic Kubernetes Services](https://docs.aws.amazon.com/secretsmanager/latest/userguide/integrating_csi_driver.html) to setup the driver and permissions.
+Follow [Use AWS Secrets Manager secrets in Amazon Elastic Kubernetes Services](https://docs.aws.amazon.com/secretsmanager/latest/userguide/integrating_csi_driver.html) to set up the driver and permissions.
 When creating the IAM permissions policy, one similar to the one below will suffice.
 Replace the "Resource" value with the ARN of your secret in Resource manager.

 ```json
 {